just-be-weird/ECC/README.md

 *QuerySnapshot*-
 It allows us to check if a document exists at this query using the .exists prop which returns a boolean.
 We can also get back the data using .data() on this snapshot

+## Reselect Library:
+To use reselet library `npm i reselect` modify the code/dir structure a bit to use the render optimization for selectors